Ayobamininuola/MS-Project-1/README.md

 **Background-image bug** - While testing the site with different browsers, Internet Explorer couldn't load all background images.
 In researching the cause online and using the Dev tools, the developer discovered that setting the backgroundd image this way{html:background-image} was making images to not respond and same was changed.

-**Footer bug** - The footer whenever the orientation of the device is changed was overlapping with the contents in section.
+**Footer bug** - The footer whenever the orientation of the device is changed was overlapping the contents in section.
 A mini project done in Bootstrap in Code Institute course(Rosie-s-resume) was revised and steps followed to solve the bug

 **Suggest a movie form** - Select option(Second field on the form)could not be made a required field.
 In researching, a Bootstrap components was found and used to resolve the issue.